(2024)

 Progressive disclosure presents information and actions within time, and in context, allowing users to manage the complexity of a product.

-Seamless integration of explainers to anticipate and address common homeowner queries without breaking the flow.
+Integration of explainers to anticipate and address common homeowner queries without breaking the flow.

-Seamless integration of explainers to anticipate and address common homeowner queries without breaking the flow.
+Integration of explainers to anticipate and address common homeowner queries without breaking the flow.

-Seamless integration of explainers to anticipate and address common homeowner queries without breaking the flow.
+Integration of explainers to anticipate and address common homeowner queries without breaking the flow.

-Seamless integration of explainers to anticipate and address common homeowner queries without breaking the flow.
+Integration of explainers to anticipate and address common homeowner queries without breaking the flow.

 User research revealed that many homeowners are unclear about the retrofit process and lacks the relevant knowledge to follow through with the energy retrofit process.